VNguyenCode/LogisticSystem/README.md

 ### Installation

-1. Hosted my DB on ElephantSQL, you can connect in your terminal using
+1. Hosted my DB on ElephantSQL, you can connect in your terminal using the command

 ```JS
 psql postgres:ekwmfpwq:cnGh7BO3pHq6XaPX_Zh1b5yyUlglaNV3@raja.db.elephantsql.com:5432/ekwmfpwq;